daudsemab/daudsemab/README.md

 - 🆓 When time permits, I like to do Personal photography for fun or peace of mind.

-- 🔭 I’m working on Data Science Projects.
+- 🔭 Started working on Data Science Projects.

 - 📫 Reach me out at [LinkedIn](https://www.linkedin.com/in/daud-semab-715039189/).